-Browse Exhibits (10 total)
+Browse Exhibits (13 total)

-Lives this’: A Celebration of Shakespeare’s Life and Work, 1616–
+‘So long lives this’: A Celebration of Shakespeare’s Life and Works, 1616-2016

 This virtual exhibition mirrors the exhibition that was on display at the Fisher Library from January 25 to May 28 2016, which corresponded with the 400th anniversary of Shakespeare's death.

 Humane Letters : Bruce Rogers Designer of Books and Artist